 The Bank was established as a government-owned banking institution on July 22, 1916.
-As an instrument of economic development, the Bank led the industry through the years with its agricultural modernization program and trade finance support for the country's agricultural exports.
-It pioneered efforts in the Overseas Filipino Workers (OFW) remittance business, as well as introduced many innovations such as Bank on Wheels, computerized banking, ATM banking, mobile money changing, domestic traveler's checks, and electronic filing and payment system for large taxpayers.
-Among local banks, PNB has the widest overseas office network and one of the largest domestic branch networks.
+As an instrument of economic development, the Bank led the industry through the years with its agricultural modernization program and trade finance support for the country agricultural exports, pioneering efforts in the Overseas Filipino Workers (OFW) remittance business, as well as the introduction of many innovations such as Bank on Wheels, computerized banking, automated teller machine (ATM) banking, mobile money changing, domestic traveler checks, and electronic filing and payment system for large taxpayers.
+PNB has the widest overseas office network and one of the largest domestic branch networks among local banks.